muhammus-UC/IT3048C-Stara/README.md

 ## Introduction

 Have you ever wondered what to watch next?
-Due to the popularity of streaming services today, there is just too many options to shift through.
+Due to the popularity of streaming services today, there are just too many options.

 Stara can help you by:
 - Keeping a list of shows you are interested in